UWA-SCIE2204-Marine-Systems/1-instructions/1-lab-schedule-and-instructions.md

 ## Introduction

-We are running the three computer labs virtually for SCIE2204.
+We are running two computer labs that can be run from home.

 Your main instructor will be Matt Navarro <matthew.navarro@uwa.edu.au>
 with assitance from Tim Langlois.